Thanhibanani/drtp-oppgave/README.md

 You're required to submit a project report in PDF format.
 Please note that I won't accept Word or any other format.
 The report should contain the following sections:

-1. Title Page: Your Inspera candidate number and Project title
+1. Title Page: Your Inspera candidate number and project title
 2. Introduction: Brief explanation of your project
-3. Implementation: Code documentation; explanation of your application with code snippets (Please avoid including the full source code)
+3. Implementation: Code documentation; explanation of your application with code snippets (do not include full source code)
 4. Discussion: Answer the provided questions and include any limitations of your project
 5. References: Mention any sources used